dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 so that we can take advantage of the cross-pollination of ideas."
 ---

-In the future, we'll forget creativity's eminance & it won't be something we realize we miss once it's gone.
+In the future, we'll forget creativity's eminence & it won't be something we realize we miss once it's gone.
 The path from whence we came will be hidden and inconstructible.
 Adumbrating sensory overload will occlude our path, if we even think to look for it.